aclark4life/blog-2017/2013/02/23/built-with-plone-powered-by-github-pages/index.rst

     https://github.com/ACLARKNET/aclarknet.github.com

 These links are my website, and GitHub Pages repository respectively.
 The website was created with Plone (https://github.com/ACLARKNET/new_style) then exported via httrack, then uploaded to GitHub Pages (to the gh-pages branch of any repo except <{org,user}>>.github.com repos).
 [1] httrack got "stuck" on my @@search links, and I've got a lot of duplicate content now.
-Fortunately I don't mind editing lots and lots of text files :-).
+Fortunately I don't mind editing lots and lots of text files.
 Conclusion

 In doing this, I was able to turn off my $11/month "website and IRC server" which makes the CFO happy.
 And in a year or so with Plone 5, hopefully I'll be able to return to the cloud and edit content "live" again.